nicc777/kubernetes-from-scratch/chapter_07/README.md

 ### Looking at a typical Snyk PR

+_*Note*_: This section discuss a topic of multiple versions which is delved into much more in the next chapter.
+It is ok if you first skip this and perhaps come back to it after you are done with the next chapter.

 At some stage you may notice the following in your Git repo:

 <a href="https://github.com/nicc777/kubernetes-from-scratch/raw/main/chapter_07/snyk-pr-1.png" target="_blank"><img src="https://github.com/nicc777/kubernetes-from-scratch/raw/main/chapter_07/snyk-pr-1.png" height="198" width="800" /></a>